wp-plugins/wordpress-flash-uploader/readme.txt

 === Wordpress Flash Uploader ===
 Contributors: mdempfle, Michael Dempfle
-Tags: admin, media, upload, synchronize, flash, ftp, media library, sync, uploader, images, gallery, image upload, image preview
+Tags: upload, admin, media, synchronize, flash, ftp, media library, sync, uploader, images, gallery, image upload, image preview
 Requires at least: 2.7
-Tested up to: 3.4.1
+Tested up to: 3.5.1
-Stable tag: 2.16.4
+Stable tag: 2.16.5
 Donate link: Please check the settings of Wordpress Flash Uploader

 'Wordpress Flash Uploader' is a replacement of the internal flash uploader which let you also manage your whole Wordpress installation and synchronize your media library.